 RIP Tim.
 I held a spontaneous memorial service for my brother in South Park.
 I'd been scrambling on rocks above my camp, another way to test my manly mettle; this was before my idiotic march and big fall.
 As I was resting I saw a quartz crystal on the ground.
 In a few minutes I had a double handful.
 Tim was the consummate collector.
 He died of a bad southern lifestyle, done in by alcohol and fat.
 I heard tales of how his incredible collection, with many museum-quality pieces, all got sold on the cheap for cases of beer by his alcoholic son-in-law.
 I decided I wasn't gonna be a collector; I didn't see any good in it.
 I admired my double handful of shiny quartz a moment more, then flung it out across the hillside and walked away.

-Submission.
-My ten years working at Mataam Fez affected me deeply.
+I'm forever grateful.
+Working at Mataam Fez affected me deeply.
 It was an extraordinary gift in so many ways.
 People came there to celebrate, not just eat, and we were brujos and brujas invoking ancient Moroccan arts of celebration.
-I came to Mataam Fez without a clue how to love, how to be good to my lover.
+I arrived there without a clue how to love, how to be good to my lover.
 I started learning how from the first night I worked there.
-That job required kindness, generosity, affability, good humor, submission to my guests.
-It drew those qualities out of me and I became a better lover for it.
+That job required kindness, generosity, affability, good humor.
+It drew those qualities out in me and I became a better lover for it.
 I learned how to treat my sweetheart right by learning how to treat my guests right.
-I'm forever grateful.